MarwanKhaledMK/Cool-Compiler/README.md

 Now the project is ready to be lunched 😉

 ## How to run ?
--The Program's Main Class is found in gen folder and it's running from there -Write the name of the .cl file only, For Example:
+- The Program's Main Class is found in gen folder and it's running from there
+- Write the name of the .cl file only, For Example:
 For the good test cases write:
 ```
 good